Wedding Blessings at Hengrave Hall

 What are the fees?

-The Lark Valley and North Bury Churches can supply an Organist for a fee of £100
+The Lark Valley and North Bury Churches can supply an Organist for an additional fee.

 Whom should we contact for further details?